lfernandez55/react_helloworld/my-app/README.md

 c) Add test fetch in client to test it
 d) test the call (notice that when u refresh 3000 one less proj shows up in list)

+24) Added other CRUD methods that update backend.
+But they are crude:
+They don't update the front end.
+POST and PUT info isn't sent yet to server